 Application LayerVisualization and reportingSmart factory KPI tracking

-Recent Updates
+Recent Updates (2025–2026)

-Laws or Policies
+Laws and Policies

-• Data security and privacy
+• Data protection and privacy laws

 • Industrial safety standards

-• Secure communication protocols
+• Secure communication requirements

 Tools and Resources

-• Microsoft Azure – IoT hub and industrial analytics tools
+• Microsoft Azure IoT

-• Amazon Web Services – IoT Core and data processing capabilities
+• Amazon Web Services IoT

 Standards and Frameworks

-• NIST Cybersecurity Framework documentation
+• Cybersecurity frameworks

-Planning and Evaluation Tools
+Planning Tools

-• ROI calculators for predictive maintenance
+• ROI calculators

-• Network security assessment templates
+• Network security assessment tools

 • Asset lifecycle management software

-• Industrial data visualization dashboards
+• Industrial dashboards

 Implementation Considerations